Alexa Bliss: Other

 In early 2020, Bliss appeared in the music video for a song by Bowling for Soup, having previously cited them as her favorite band.
+The song, titled "Alexa Bliss", would then appear on the group's eleventh studio album, Pop Drunk Snot Bread, in 2022.

 On June 23, 2020, Bliss confirmed her long rumored WWE podcast, which is titled Uncool with Alexa Bliss and debuted on September 22, 2020.